Leo Bensemann: Artist

-While flatting in Cambridge Terrace and supported by Angus's nomination Bensemann joined The Group in 1938.
+While flatting in Cambridge Terrace, and supported by Angus's nomination, Bensemann joined The Group in 1938.
 Seven of the nine works he submitted to this exhibition were portraits – including a self-portrait, a portrait of Rita Angus and one of Lawrence Baigent.
 He continued to show regularly as a Group member and was represented in the final exhibition in 1977 with four paintings, this time all landscapes.
-Bensemann along with his caricatures and typography was a regular exhibitor of paintings in both dealer galleries and public venues through to the eighties.
+Bensemann was a regular exhibitor of paintings, caricatures and typography in both dealer galleries and public venues through to the 1980s.
 His work is represented in a number of public collections in New Zealand.
-The first painting to enter a public collection being Canterbury Spring (1961) purchased by the Robert McDougall Art Gallery the same year it was painted.
-A selection of his exhibitions include:
+The first painting to enter a public collection was Canterbury Spring (1961), purchased by the Robert McDougall Art Gallery the same year it was painted.